wp-plugins/codeflavors-floating-menu/readme.txt

 == Changelog ==

+= 1.1.1 - December 12th 2012 =
+* Solves a problem regarding the use of wp_is_mobile() function within the plugin that issues a fatal error on some installations.

 = 1.1 - November 23rd 2012 =
 * Additional option to hide/show menu title
 * Option to hide menu on mobile devices